 50BOLD: Is there a biopic of your life in the works?

 PAM: Not true, that there’s a biopic in the works.
 However, there is a production team in talks with directors about a narrative of my life.
-It involves the birth of the women’s liberation movement as I searched for my independence without a hand from marriage, and my rise as a cinematic storyteller when women’s voices were pushing through to be heard.
-My voice has been screaming in films to motivate women to seek respect and to liberate them from fear.
+It involves the birth of the women’s liberation movement as I searched for my independence without a hand from marriage and my rise as a cinematic storyteller when women’s voices were pushing through to be heard.
+My voice has been screaming in films to motivate women to seek respect and liberate them from fear.

 50BOLD: If you weren’t an actress, what would be your profession?